 Static work is a type of work that involves prolonged standing and sustained, fixed postures of the lower back, neck, and arms.

-• Prolonged standing: Long periods of standing (more than 4 hours per day) without regular walking are common in many occupational sectors such as healthcare, hospitality, retail, and security.
-The types of musculoskeletal disorders associated with prolonged standing are mainly related to chronic venous insufficiency (conditions such as varicose veins) and musculoskeletal pain in the back and legs.
+- Prolonged standing: Prolonged standing—typically defined as standing for more than four hours per day without regular walking—is common in many occupational sectors, including healthcare, hospitality, retail, and security.
+The musculoskeletal and health issues associated with extended standing are primarily related to chronic venous insufficiency, such as varicose veins, as well as musculoskeletal pain in the lower back and legs.

-• Maintaining prolonged postures: Similar to repetitive work, prolonged postures are common in many occupations such as assembly, packaging, computer work, hairdressing, and others.
-Prolonged posture refers to remaining in the same position for an extended period of time.
-For example, when you sit hunched over a desk for a long time while assembling a particular object, you experience significant physical strain that can cause various injuries to your musculoskeletal health.
+- Maintaining prolonged postures: Similar to repetitive tasks, prolonged postures are prevalent in many occupations, including assembly work, packaging, computer-based tasks, hairdressing, and others.
+Prolonged posture refers to maintaining the same body position for an extended period of time.
+For example, sitting in a hunched position over a desk for long periods while assembling a product places considerable physical strain on the body.
+Over time, this sustained load can contribute to various musculoskeletal disorders, particularly affecting the neck, shoulders, and lower back.

-• Sedentary work: Many employees perform their work while sitting for long periods.
-In the Netherlands, an individual sits on average 5 hours per day at work, in addition to 3.5 hours in their private life.
-Sedentary occupations include office work, security monitoring (control rooms), transportation (drivers), service jobs, and cashier work.
-Sedentary behavior is associated with overweight, lack of physical activity, and poor and prolonged postures.
-It is also linked to gastrointestinal cancers, reproductive disorders, and reduced mental health.
+- Sedentary work: Many employees perform their work while sitting for prolonged periods.
+In the Netherlands, individuals sit for an average of five hours per day at work, in addition to approximately 3.5 hours during their private time.
+Sedentary occupations commonly include office work, security monitoring in control rooms, transportation (such as professional drivers), service positions, and cashier roles.
+Sedentary behavior is associated with several health risks, including overweight and obesity, insufficient physical activity, and sustained poor postures.
+Furthermore, prolonged sitting has been linked to an increased risk of gastrointestinal cancers, reproductive disorders, and negative effects on mental health.

 Prevention of physical injuries